 How can a loving God send people to hell?
 This is a copy of my transcript from Sincerely: An Earnest Response to Honest Questions, an event that I had the privilege of being a part.
-You can listen to the audio of my question here, or visit The Vineyard's website to hear all the answers from that evening.

 Firstly, it should be stated that this question is based on the presupposition that a literal/eternal hell exists, a pillar of orthodoxy that has recently come under fire.
 This understanding of hell can be debunked rather quickly using Matthew 25:31-46.